Ever since I was a kid, I dreamed of having a life filled with travel and adventure, unbound by conventional schedules and expectations.

 There’s one thing missing, though: I always assumed I wouldn’t be doing this alone.

-For a while I wondered whether I needed to settle down and establish a ‘normal routine’ in order to find a life partner.
+For a while I wondered whether I needed to settle down and establish a ‘normal routine’ in order to find a partner.

 But I think one of the best ways to meet people we’re compatible with is by doing the things that make us feel alive.